Last Reviewed August 2016

 Legal Topics: Child Support - This section of the Minnesota Law Library's FAQ suggests additional resources for Minnesotans looking for information on child support.

-Minnesota Judicial Branch Website: Court Forms - Link goes to their Child Custody/Parenting Time forms.
+Minnesota Judicial Branch Website: Court Forms - Child Custody/Parenting Time and Child Support forms.

 Office of Child Support Enforcement - This division of the U.S. Department of Health and Human Services' Administration for Children & Families, offers resources, publications, a FAQ guide and more on their website.